Fredrik Eklund House: ‘MDLNY’ Star Wants Help To Name His Connecticut Mansion

-Fredrik Eklund has been filming another season of Million Dollar Listing: New York and based on his social media pages, it sounds like this season could possibly be one of the best years yet in real estate sales.
+Fredrik Eklund has been filming another season of Million Dollar Listing: New York and based on his social media pages, it sounds like this season could be one of the best years yet in real estate sales.
 Eklund has been issuing contracts out left and right, and ranking in millions of dollars in overall sales for his team.
-In addition, Fredrik recently opened up another office in Sweden and he has been expanding his team around the world.
-But on the weekends, Fredrik and his husband Derek Kaplan head up to their Connecticut mansion, where they can relax and bond over their busy careers.
+Also, Fredrik recently opened up another office in Sweden, and he has been expanding his team around the world.
+However, on the weekends, Fredrik and his husband Derek Kaplan head up to their Connecticut mansion, where they can relax and bond over their busy careers.

 According to a new Instagram post, Fredrik Eklund is now revealing that he wants to give a name to the home he purchased last year after struggling with his family troubles.
-For a long time, Fredrik wanted children and when he started the journey, he was very excited.
-But the journey was heartbreaking, as he lost the babies during pregnancy – twice.
+For a long time, Fredrik wanted children, and when he started the journey, he was very excited.
+However, the journey was heartbreaking, as he lost the babies during pregnancy — twice.
 In other words, when Eklund bought the home, he was looking for a place to heal his heart.

 “And when the night falls we arrive to her.
 My favorite time of the week, the moment it all comes together.
 Lighting all the fire places, roasting a whole chicken in the oven, while Nina Simone sings for us.
 And the warmth spreads throughout the house.
 What do you think we should name her?”
 Fredrik Eklund asked in an Instagram post, sharing that they really wanted to name their Connecticut home.